-Trauma Services is responsible for overseeing the operations of Hennepin Healthcare's trauma program.
-HCMC was successfully re-verified as a Level 1 Adult and Pediatric Trauma Center for the ninth consecutive time.
+Trauma Services oversee the operations of Hennepin Healthcare's trauma program.
+Hennepin Healthcare has been verified as a Level 1 Adult and Pediatric Trauma Center for the ninth consecutive time.

 Trauma Services Contacts

-The Trauma Registry is to provide data for ongoing quality improvement efforts at every level of trauma patient care.
-The American College of Surgeons requires HCMC to have a trauma registry in order to maintain its status as a Level I Trauma Center.
+The Trauma Registry provides data for ongoing quality improvement efforts at every level of trauma patient care.
+The American College of Surgeons requires Hennepin Healthcare to have a trauma registry in order to maintain its status as a Level I Adult and Pediatric Trauma Center.
 In addition, the information collected by the Registry is used in research, resource planning, injury prevention, and trauma education.
 Information is also submitted to the Minnesota Department of Health’s statewide trauma data bank.

-As Minnesota's first Level 1 Trauma Center, Hennepin Healthcare-HCMC is not only committed to the treatment of trauma patients but to providing patients, clients, and the broader community with proactive trauma prevention programs.
-Hennepin Healthcare's trauma prevention programs address injuries that may occur at any age.
-Working in collaboration with other safety-oriented coalitions and partners; our staff provides both direct education as well as technical assistance to the other health care providers and community groups to address their specific injury concerns.
+As Minnesota's first Level 1 Adult and Pediatric Trauma Center, Hennepin Healthcare is committed to the treatment of trauma patients and providing patients, clients, and the community with trauma prevention programs.
+Hennepin Healthcare's trauma prevention programs address injuries that occur at any age.
+Our staff provides direct education and technical assistance to health care providers and community groups to address their specific injury concerns.

-The Trauma Outreach staff work with rural and urban healthcare personnel in pre-hospital, emergency department, inpatient, and rehabilitation care to ensure that education is disseminated to support the improvement of trauma care throughout Minnesota and the neighboring states.
-In addition, the Trauma Outreach staff is dedicated to providing evidence-based resources and support to foster the continuum of patient care and coordination of follow-up care.
+Trauma outreach staff work with rural and urban healthcare personnel in the pre-hospital, emergency department, inpatient, and rehabilitation care to educate and support the improvement of trauma care throughout Minnesota and neighboring states.
+In addition, the trauma outreach staff is dedicated to providing ongoing patient care and coordination of follow-up care.

 Trauma & Critical Care Series